giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 * `analytical_reference_convergence.csv`;
 * `analytical_reference_grid_selection.csv`.

-This organization keeps the two validation cases separated and also keeps the two computational paths distinct: the sampled CSF-OpenSees projection and the independent continuous baseline.
+This organization keeps the two validation cases separated and also keeps the two computational paths distinct: the OpenSees sampling of the continuous CSF field and the independent continuous baseline.

 ## Interpretation of the validation